mattattui/site-builder/README.md

 2. From the command-line, run `curl http://getcomposer.org/installer | php` and follow the on-screen instructions to install Composer.
 3. Run `php composer.phar install` to install all the required libraries into the `vendor` folder.
 4. Test the installation by running `php sitebuilder.php rebuild`.
 Check for files in the `output` folder.
 5. If you're helping to develop SiteBuilder, run `php composer.phar install --dev` to install PHPUnit, and run it with `vendor/bin/phpunit`.
-You can copy `phpunit.xml.dist` to `phpunit.xml` if you want to change it. **Note**: there's currently a bug in the Composer edition of PHPUnit.
-I've made a pull request, but in the meantime, to make it work change line 20 of `vendor/EHER/PHPUnit/bin/init.php` from `$composerLoader = __DIR__ . '/../../.composer/autoload.php';` to `$composerLoader = __DIR__ . '/../../../.composer/autoload.php';`
+You can copy `phpunit.xml.dist` to `phpunit.xml` if you want to change it.
+Rebuild the phar with the `compile.php` script.

 Usage
 =====